St Peter's 13-18

 The GCSE course follows the AQA syllabus and covers performing, composition (a coursework portfolio) and preparation for a listening test.
 GCSE Music involves a wide variety of musical styles which has made it a popular choice.

-Music is available at AS and A2 level in the Sixth Form.
-The AQA syllabus is followed for these courses which include aural, composing/harmony, music history and performing.
-A number of pupils go on to study music at university, with academic places being won at Cambridge, Oxford, Durham and London in recent years, with pupils achieving organ and choral scholarships into these institutions.
-Pupils have also been accepted onto the undergraduate performing course at the RNCM in the same period.
+Music is available at A Level in the Sixth Form.
+The AQA syllabus is followed for this course which includes aural, composing/harmony, music history and performing.
+A number of pupils go on to study music at university, with academic places being won at Cambridge, Oxford, Durham, Manchester and London in recent years, with pupils achieving organ and choral scholarships into these institutions.
+Pupils have also been accepted onto the undergraduate performing course at the RAM, RCM and RNCM in the same period.

 The objective is to ensure that music touches the lives of as many pupils as possible.
 As such, there are many opportunities for pupils to perform and participate in the numerous school music groups which feature large and small choirs; barbershop groups for girls and boys; a symphonic wind band and a swing band; a full symphony orchestra; various pop groups; brass ensemble, wind groups, string quartets, piano trios and other chamber groups.